-Dash Setting - This feature enables drawing of dashed lines and can be set from $\beta$ to 3 as follows:
+Dash Setting - This feature enables drawing of dashed lines and can be set from \emptyset to 3 as follows:

-Setting Illuminated Raster Points

-α ALL ON

-ĩ 3 ON 1 OFF

-2 4 ON 2 OFF

-3 2-7 4 ON 4 OFF

-Offset Setting - Since the VT15 display processor defines a square drawing area, a standard rectangular tube would normally have some unused area.
-The VT15 makes use of this area by means of the offset feature.
+Setting Illuminated Raster Points Ø 1 2 ALL ON 3 ON 1 OFF 4 ON 2 OFF 4 ON 4 OFF use of this area by means of the offset feature.
 When the offset is enabled, the absolute origin is relocated to the lower right-hand corner of the normal display area.
 This small area (approximately $9-1/2 \times 1-1/2$ in.) can be used for light buttons, special figures, etc., without disturbing the normal graphics area.